• Skip to primary navigation

 In the second paragraph:

 You should talk about your academic achievements.
 The best way to present yourself is to talk about your successes and titles won and your training goals.
-Try to highlight how your stay in Spain has a positive impact on your career and why.
+Try to highlight how your stay in Spain has had a positive impact on your career and why.

 Remember that an Erasmus abroad not only gives you an academic level but also enriches you on a personal level.